ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/nopreframe/longpresellsqueeze/7eurotripwire/en.md

 To prepare a fireweed infusion, brew **2 g** (1 teaspoon) in **1 cup** (250 mL) of boiling water (**70°C or higher**) for 5-8 minutes and then strain.

-Naturally sweet and tastes similar to black tea, but more earthy.
+**Tastes similar to black tea**, but more earthy and naturally sweet.
 Does not become bitter if left to brew too long.

 ## Dosage and course of treatment